CatSkald/legendary-creatures/pages/terms.en.md

 By using our website you agree to this terms.

-This page was last modified on May 22, 2020.
+This page was last modified on June 1, 2020.

 ### In this article